Tokyo Medical University: University Hospital

 The tertiary care teaching hospitals affiliated with university include Tokyo Medical University Hospital.
 Founded in 1931, this 1,091-bed hospital, featuring a medical staff of nearly 1,800, is in Nishi Shinjuku, a new center of Tokyo.

+Scenes of the 2003 film Lost in Translation were filmed there.
+This building was replaced by a new one in 2019.

 Collaboration with the World Health Organization

 The World Health Organization (WHO) and the department of Preventive Medicine and Public Health at Tokyo Medical University collaborate in addressing noncommunicable diseases and mental health issues.

 The "WHO Collaborating Center for Health Promotion through Research and Training in Sports Medicine," which opened up in 1991, has thus far worked on building health communities and populations.